younessssssss/younessssssss.github.io/_posts/2023-05-21-authenticating-firebase-with-email-link-in-chrome-extension.md

 ```
+Check the complete version on [GitHub repository](https://github.com/younessssssss/firebase-chrome-ext-auth) for more details.

 ## Conclusion

-In this post, we've explored the integration of Firebase with a Chrome extension for secure email link authentication.
-We covered the project setup, examined the authentication flow, and demyst

-Your feedback is valuable!
-If you found this post useful, don't hesitate to share it on social media or leave a comment below.
-If you'd like to contribute or collaborate on this project, head over to the project's [GitHub repository](https://github.com/younessssssss/firebase-chrome-ext-auth) and feel free to make a pull request.
+We appreciate your feedback!
+If this post added value to your work, we encourage you to share it with your network on social media.
+For those interested in contributing to or collaborating on this project, please visit the project's [GitHub repository](https://github.com/younessssssss/firebase-chrome-ext-auth) and consider making a pull request.

-For any inquiries or potential collaboration, feel free to get in touch.
+For inquiries or potential collaborations, don't hesitate to reach out.